ideablock/beta-feedback/README.md

 <p align="left"> IdeaBlock is a blockchain-powered platform that allows any inventor or business to incontrovertibly
-prove that they conceived of and publicly disclosed an idea — precluding any other individual or business from later obtaining a patent on the idea — at a fraction of the cost of other traditional vehicles for IP protection.</p>
+prove that they conceived of and publicly disclosed an idea — precluding any other individual or business from later protecting the idea for themselves — at a fraction of the cost of other traditional vehicles for IP protection.</p>

 ## Thank You